Xan1221/bathuni-dungeonsofDoom/README.md

 Ending conditions:
-The game will only end if you land on an exit tile and call the QUIT method, having enough gold to satisfy the win condition
-Or if the bot catches you.
+The game will only end if you land on an exit tile and call the QUIT method, having enough gold to satisfy the win condition or if the bot catches you.